 I woke then, with a start.
 My heart racing, panic in my breath, and a scream in my throat.
 For a few minutes, I could still picture it perfectly, and wondered their fate.
 But I knew.
 It seemed an odd dream to me: I had no idea who the people were, and for the life of me I couldn't remember the beginning of the dream, the part that gave some context.
 I hardly ever remember my dreams, once a year at most.

-My mind hovered there for several minutes: guajillo chiles aren't very spicy but they have solid flavor, especially when turned into a sauce.
-This particular slow cooked chile con carne also calls for a tablespoon of cocoa powder--something my roommate was skeptical of- but it lends a smooth, rich note that you wouldn't otherwise get.
-There's no taste of chocolate, just an added richness that provides the chiles with a backdrop.
+My mind hovered there for several minutes: guajillo chilis aren't very spicy but they have solid flavor, especially when turned into a sauce.
+This particular slow cooked chili con carne also calls for a tablespoon of cocoa powder--something my roommate was skeptical of- but it lends a smooth, rich note that you wouldn't otherwise get.
+There's no taste of chocolate, just an added richness that provides the chilis with a backdrop.

 Serves: 6 | Total Time: 12.5 hrs